Fritz Heichelheim

 Fritz Moritz Heichelheim FRSC (May 6, 1901 – April 22, 1968) was a German-born ancient historian, who specialized in ancient economic history, at the University of Gießen and as Professor of Greek and Roman History at the University of Toronto.

 Fritz Moritz Heichelheim was the son of a banker, Albert and his wife Bertha (née Simonsfeld).
 She was murdered by the Nazis in 1942.

 Heichelheim was a pupil of the ancient historian Richard Laqueur at Gießen where he took his doctorate in 1925 and his habilitation in 1929.
-His doctoral thesis was "Foreign Inhabitants of Ptolemaic Empire" while his habilitation thesis was "Economic Fluctuations from the time of Alexander to that of Augustus".
+His doctoral thesis was "Foreign Inhabitants of Ptolemaic Empire" while his habilitation thesis was "Economic Fluctuations from the Time of Alexander to that of Augustus".
 He worked between his doctorate and habilitation as a high school teacher.

-After lecturing there for nearly four years, he, like his colleague at Gießen, Margarete Bieber, was dismissed in 1933 in accordance with the National Socialists’ "cleansing" of the universities (see Law for the Restoration of the Professional Civil Service).
-However, in fact he was dismissed a few months earlier because of a defiant lecture on Jews in Roman Palestine and Syria.
+After lecturing there for nearly four years, he, like his colleague at Gießen, Margarete Bieber, was dismissed in 1933 following the National Socialists’ "cleansing" of the universities (see Law for the Restoration of the Professional Civil Service).
+However, he was dismissed a few months earlier because of a defiant lecture on Jews in Roman Palestine and Syria.

 Like many German scholars, he was forced to emigrate abroad.
-He lived for many years without a steady job as a private tutor in Cambridge, England and the receipt of a fellowship from the University of Cambridge.
+He lived for many years without a steady job as a private tutor in Cambridge, England, and the receipt of a fellowship from the University of Cambridge.
 In that year, he married his wife Gerta (née Oppenheimer).
 In 1938, he published the German version of An Ancient economic history.

 With an improvement of the terms of his fellowship, he and his wife decided to have a child who was born in 1939 and named Peter.
-On the outbreak of the Second World War he volunteered to join the branch of the British Army for noncitizens but was refused because of age.
+At the outbreak of the Second World War, he volunteered to join the branch of the British Army for noncitizens but was refused because of his age.
 In 1940 Heichelheim was interned by the British as a German alien.
 Two years later he was hired at as an assistant lecturer at the University of Nottingham.
 He received British Citizenship immediately following the Second World War.
 He directed the excavation of a Roman Site at Cross Hill, Nottingham.
-Also at that time, he tried to make contact with the German universities.
+Also at that time, he tried to make contact with German universities.
 In 1948 he went there for a short time as an honorary professor of economic history.